what is black water rafting all about

 Who is Black Water Rafting for?

-The Black Labyrinth is the original Black Water Rafting tour and an excellent choice for those that are a little nervous.
+The Black Labyrinth is the original Black Water Rafting tour and an excellent choice for those a little nervous.
 On the other hand, the Black Abyss is ideal for those seeking extra adrenaline and wanting to maximise their underground exploration.
 You must be at least 45kg for these tours, 12 years or older for the Black Labyrinth, and 16 years or older for the Black Abyss tour.

 Black Water Rafting